shehedet/Formula-423/README.md

   - **Strategy**: Prepare for sudden control changes; use strategically to disrupt opponents in multiplayer (if implemented).

 ## 💻 How To Play:
-- Install python (if its not already downloaded)
+- Install python (if its not already installed).
-- Download the code file 'Formula-423.py' from this GitHub repository
+- Download the code file 'Formula-423.py' from this GitHub repository.
-- Open terminal and change the directory of terminal to the directory where the .py file is in (if 'Formula-423.py' is in downloads folder, type "cd c:\users\user\downloads" in the terminal.
+- Open terminal and change the directory of terminal to the directory where the .py file is in (if 'Formula-423.py' is in downloads folder, type "cd c:\users\user\downloads" in the terminal and press enter.
+- Then in the termina, type "pip install PyOpengl PyOpengl-accelerate" and press enter.
-- Finally run the python file (or type "python Formula-423.py" in terminal)
+- Finally run the python file (or type "python Formula-423.py" in terminal) and enjoy.

 ## 📧 About Us
 - [akm.shahadat.hossain@g.bracu.ac.bd](mailto:akm.shahadat.hossain@g.bracu.ac.bd)